edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.3.md

 * *Make a BRIEF comment about each objective after a person reads it.*

-* students will use jQuery to render to HTML
+* students will use jQuery to render HTML
 * students will practice using objects with jQuery

 # Theme:

+Making Elments Dynamically Using Arrays and Objects

 # INSTRUCTOR MUST COVER ALL!!!